The “3 Cs” to Tighter Contractor-Customer Relationships

 With every customer interaction, your team should express care through engaged or reflective listening, showing empathy, or using positive body language.
 On every job, have your technicians trained to look for something additional they can do for the customer, over and beyond the specific repair need.
 Or some simple way to delight.
 They can shine, clean, remove, trim, organize, inspect, upgrade, retrieve, or tighten something.
 They can leave a written note of appreciation.
 They can have a toy bag for kids or a pet bag with treats and toys.

-When clients feel they’ve gained an emotional connection to your company as a result of a service call that went above and beyond, they’ll remember that next time they need to call on a home service company.
-If you not only provide a service and give them a resolution to their problem, but also go a step further to really show interest in their unique situation and individuality as a client, there’s a good chance that client is going to turn into a repeat customer.
+When customers feel they’ve gained an emotional connection to your company as a result of a service call that went above and beyond, they’ll remember that next time they need to call on a home service company.
+If you not only provide a service and give them a resolution to their problem, but also go a step further to really show interest in their unique situation and individuality as a customer, there’s a good chance that customer is going to turn into a repeat customer.

 When customers come to you, it’s because a basic home system has failed.
 The HVAC system goes out, the plumbing leaks, the power goes out.
 That likely triggers your customer’s stress and fear mechanisms which means they’re on high alert and likely battling anxiety and insecurity.
 The best response always, for fear and insecurity, is empathy and reassurance.